javaee/j1-hol/ex-security.md

-# Java EE Security API exercise
+# Jakarta EE Security API exercise

 ## Initial setup

-In this exercise, we will use the new [Java EE Security API (JSR 375)](https://jcp.org/aboutJava/communityprocess/final/jsr375/index.html) to secure a Web application.
+In this exercise, we will use the new [Jakarta EE Security API (JSR 375)](https://jcp.org/aboutJava/communityprocess/final/jsr375/index.html) to secure a Web application.

 Start a new Maven project and select *"Web Application"* and give it a meaningful name, ex. *"hol-security"*, click *"Next"*.

 Select *"GlassFish"* as the application server and *"Java EE7 Web"*, we will update the Java EE API version later.
 Validate and you should now have an empty project.

 Select the project's *pom.xml*, under *"Project Files"*.
-Now you can update the project to use Java EE 8 APIs but just updating the version number of the *<javaee-web-api>* dependency.
+Now you can update the project to use Jakarta EE / Java EE 8 APIs but just updating the version number of the *<javaee-web-api>* dependency.

 ```xml
  <dependency>